ygalanak/DataAnalysisTemplate/README.md

 # Data Analysis template

-This template is based on Andrew Heiss' [Global-Pandoc-Files](https://github.com/andrewheiss/Global-Pandoc-files) and [Portable Pandoc Magic](https://github.com/andrewheiss/portable-pandoc-magic) to convert Markdown-based documents into Word (docx through odt), HTML, and PDF (through xelatex).
+This template is based on [Andrew Heiss'](https://www.andrewheiss.com/) [Global-Pandoc-Files](https://github.com/andrewheiss/Global-Pandoc-files) and [Portable Pandoc Magic](https://github.com/andrewheiss/portable-pandoc-magic) to convert Markdown-based documents into Word (docx through odt), HTML, and PDF (through xelatex).
 His templates and Makefile are based on [Kieran Healy's](https://kieranhealy.org/) [Plain Text Social Science](http://plain-text.co/) system.

 LaTeX support files saved in one place (`/tex_out/`), pandoc filters saved in another (`/pandoc`), templates saved in yet another, and other ad hoc scripts saved somewhere else.
-Scripts of the analysis have their own folder and are called in the preamble of the `rmd-paper.Rmd`. `/sections` include all other (external) `.md` files necessary for the paper (e.g. `sections/introduction.md` or `sections/conclusion.md`).
+Scripts of the analysis have their own folder and are called in the preamble of the `rmd-paper.Rmd`. `/sections` include all other (external) `.md` files necessary for the paper (e.g. `/sections/introduction.md` or `sections/conclusion.md`).

 After installing a handful of programs, all I (or anyone else) needs to do is place `Makefile` and `pandoc/` in the same directory as a Markdown or R Markdown file, type `make SOMETHING` in the terminal, and everything will work.
-All the important support files live in `pandoc/` and don't need to be moved anywhere.
+All the important support files live in `/pandoc/` and don't need to be moved anywhere.

+## Contents

 - [Installation](#installation)
 - [Usage](#usage)